 Note that if the programmed output voltage is greater than the supply voltage, the device will operate at 100% duty cycle and the voltage regulation feature will be disabled.
 In this mode the device behaves as a conventional H-bridge driver.

-During the PWM off time, winding current is re-circulated by enabling both of the high-side FETs in the bridge.
-This is shown as case 2 in Figure 8.
+During the PWM off time, winding current is recirculated by enabling both of the high-side FETs in the bridge as shown in Figure 8.

 Figure 8.
 Voltage Regulation

 7.3.4 Reference Output